Terms

 1. The Customer has a legal right to cancel this Contract during the period set out below in clause 6(b).
 This means that during the relevant period if the Customer changes their mind or decides for any other reason that they do not want to receive the Services, they can notify the Company of their decision to cancel the Contract and receive a refund.

-2. The Customer has 14 days to cancel the Contract commencing from the date upon which the Customer receives written confirmation of their order from the Company in accordance with clause 1.b.
+2. Except for clause 6(b)(i) and 6(b)(ii), the Customer has 14 days to cancel the Contract commencing from the date upon which the Customer receives written confirmation of their order from the Company in accordance with clause 1(b).

 3. If the Customer would like to cancel the Contract, the Customer must notify the Company of the decision to cancel in writing.
 The Company will acknowledge cancellations by email.